Find out what some of our graduates are doing today in pursuing their successful careers.

 When it comes to choosing between traditional college and a trade school, it’s important to make the right decision for you.
 There are several factors to consider, including cost, time, specialization and type of learning style the school caters to.
 If you’re a hands-on learner and want to acquire career-specific knowledge, attending a trade school may be the route to take!

-UTI is the nation’s leading provider of training for automotive, diesel, collision repair, motorcycle and marine technicians, and offers welding technology and computer numerical control (CNC) machining programs.
+UTI is one of the nation’s leading providers of training for automotive, diesel, collision repair, motorcycle and marine technicians, and offers welding technology and computer numerical control (CNC) machining programs.
 In its 55-year history, UTI has formed relationships with industry leaders and provides training that aligns with what today’s employers look for.

 UTI’s programs were designed for the hands-on learner looking for an accelerated path to preparing for a career.
 Programs begin every 3 to 6 weeks, and you could be ready to go into the professional workforce in just under a year.